Ctrl-Sky/automatic-photo-transfer-2.0/README.md

 - Sending photos over instagram will scrub the metadata(exif) and return it as a JPG
 - Sending photos from apple phone over Imessage will keep file format and metatdata
 - Getting sent a video (.MOV), on a date different from the orginial date taken, will not mess up birthtime value.
 It will still return the orginial date taken.
+- Live photos create a HEIC and a MOV file, I don't want the MOV file so as a bandaid fix for skipping live photos, so any MOV file that is less than 3 seconds will be skipped.